Zaoka-raptor/raptor-v90-miyoocfw/README.md

 ```

 When updating an older installation, back up `SETUP.INI` and any `CHAR*.FIL` files if you want to preserve your settings and pilots.

+## License and credits

+The source port is distributed under the GPL-2.0 license.

+Raptor: Call of the Shadows and its original commercial assets belong to their respective copyright holders.

+This is an unofficial community port and is not affiliated with the original game's publisher or developers.